ironmonk108/hotbar-expansion/README.md

 ![ExpandedHotbar](/screenshots/ExpandedHotbar.png)

-## Known Issues
-Dragging between macros on the expanded bars isn't working.
-I'm not sure why.

 ## Bug Reporting
-Please feel free to contact me on discord if you have any questions or concerns. ironmonk88#4075
+Please feel free to contact me on discord if you have any questions or concerns. ironmonk108

 ## License
 This Foundry VTT module, writen by Ironmonk, is licensed under [GNU GPLv3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), supplemented by [Commons Clause](https://commonsclause.com/).